So you've read thousands of job ads and picked out the ones that sound like they're tailor-made for you.

 #2 - Bullet Points: Your CV Will Be Discarded By One In Every Three Selectors If You Don't Use This Technique

-Lists are popular with selectors because they force candidates to condense their skills into a series of bullet points.
-This helps them immediately zoom in on what’s relevant.
+List of skills are popular with selectors because they force candidates to condense their skills into a series of bullet points.
+This helps them immediately zoom in on what's relevant.

 Show that you know how to use bullet points correctly: 20-line blocks of text don't suddenly get better just because you stick a bullet in front of them!